aregsar/aregsarblog/blog/2020/connecting-laravel-to-digitalocean-managed-mysql-database/index.md

 # for PHP to connect we need ti use mysql_native_password plugin
 # phpuser is the user laravel\php-fpm runs under
 # when creating a new user via cli
-mysql> CREATE USER phpuser IDENTIFIED WITH mysql_native_password BY 'password';
+mysql> CREATE USER 'phpuser'@'%' IDENTIFIED WITH mysql_native_password BY 'mysqlpassword';
-mysql> GRANT ALL ON myappdatabase.* TO phpuser;
+mysql> GRANT ALL PRIVILEGES ON myappdatabase.* TO 'phpuser'@'%';
 exit
 ```